dev0x1/bbs-signature/draft-bbs-signatures.md

 ### CreateGenerators

-The CreateGenerators operation defines how to create a set of generators that form a part of the public parameters used by the BBS Signature scheme to accomplish operations such as sign, verify, ProofGen and ProofVerify.
+This operation defines how to create a set of generators that form a part of the public parameters used by the BBS Signature scheme to accomplish operations such as sign, verify, ProofGen and ProofVerify.

 *Note* The scope in which the seed used below is determined, is still an active conversation in the working group see (#ciphersuites) for the current method being used.